slinga-homebrew/Save-Game-Copier/README.md

 ## Credits
 * Thank you to [Emerald Nova](https://github.com/EmeraldNova) for volunteering to test the code on his Satiator.
+* Thank you to [Terraonion](https://github.com/Terraonion-dev) for contributing MODE support.
 * Special thanks to Antime, Ponut, VBT, and everyone else at SegaXtreme keeping the Saturn dev scene alive.
 * Thank you to Takashi for the original Save Game Copier idea back in ~2002.
 * [Shentokk](https://github.com/Shentokk) for information regarding emulator save game extraction